 Abilene Christian University

-Founded in 1906, Abilene Christian University is a private, coeducational university with a 262-acre campus in Abilene, Texas.
+Abilene Christian University is a private, coeducational university with a 262-acre campus in Abilene, Texas.
 With a total enrollment of 5,292 students, the University offers a 14:1 student-faculty ratio and class sizes of fewer than 20 students.
 Included in its 79 undergraduate majors, ACU’s Body & Soul program prepares students for entry into health-related professional schools in medical, dental, pharmacy, physician assistant, optometry, physical therapy, and occupational therapy.

 California Baptist University

-Founded 1950, California Baptist University is a private, church-affiliated liberal arts university with a 160-acre campus in Riverside, California—60 miles east of Los Angeles.
+California Baptist University is a private, church-affiliated liberal arts university with a 160-acre campus in Riverside, California—60 miles east of Los Angeles.
 This larger University has a student body of 11,045, a 14:1 student-faculty ratio, and an average class size of 22 students.
 CBU offers health care majors through the College of Nursing—with bachelor’s, master’s, and doctoral degrees—and the College of Health Science—with programs in Allied Health, Physician Assistant Studies, Public Health Sciences, and more.

 Colorado Christian University

-is a religious-oriented, coeducational university with a 26-acre campus in Lakewood, Colorado—only 10 miles from Denver.
+Colorado Christian University is a religious-oriented, coeducational university with a 26-acre campus in Lakewood, Colorado—only 10 miles from Denver.
 With 7,587 students on campus, new students can expect a 16:1 student-faculty ratio and classes of fewer than 20 students.
 Students can pursue physical and occupational therapy, medicine, and more or apply for CCU’s Bachelor of Science Nursing program, which offers extensive experience through partnerships with hospitals throughout the Denver metro area.

-Founded in 1887, Gonzaga University is a church-affiliated university offering programs through its College of Arts and Sciences and Schools of Business Administration, Education, and Engineering on a 131-acre campus in Spokane, Washington.
+Gonzaga University is a church-affiliated university offering programs through its College of Arts and Sciences and Schools of Business Administration, Education, and Engineering on a 131-acre campus in Spokane, Washington.
 Gonzaga offers health science students programs in Human Physiology, Nursing, and Nurse Anesthesia as well as offering pre-professional tracks in Dentistry, Medicine, Pharmacy, Physical Therapy, and Veterinary for students in any major.

-Founded in 1858, Linfield University is an independent, comprehensive undergraduate university with a 189-acre campus In McMinnville, Oregon—38 miles from Portland.
+Linfield University is an independent, comprehensive undergraduate university with a 189-acre campus In McMinnville, Oregon—38 miles from Portland.
 The University offers its 1,500 students an 11:1 student-faculty ratio and class sizes of fewer than 20 students.
 Linfield offers majors in Biochemistry & Molecular Biology, Biology, Chemistry, Exercise Science, Psychology, and Public Health: Health Promotion as well as numerous minors and pre-professional advising tracks.

-Founded in 1849, Pacific University is a private university consisting of the Colleges of Arts and Sciences, Education, Health Professions, and Optometry on a 55-acre campus in Forest Grove, Washington—25 miles west of Portland.
+Pacific University is a private university consisting of the Colleges of Arts and Sciences, Education, Health Professions, and Optometry on a 55-acre campus in Forest Grove, Washington—25 miles west of Portland.
 The University offers average class sizes of 19 students, a 10:1 student-faculty ratio, and an enrollment of 3,893 students.
 Undergraduates choose from more than 60 fields of study, including Exercise Science, Chemistry, Environmental Science, and Public Health.
 Pacific offers pre-professional and pre-med tracks for undergraduates as well as a professional bachelor’s degree program in Dental Hygiene.

 University of Puget Sound

-Founded in 1888, the University of Puget Sound is a coeducational public university with a 97-acre campus in Tacoma, Washington.
+The University of Puget Sound is a coeducational public university with a 97-acre campus in Tacoma, Washington.
 With a 11:1 student-faculty ratio, Puget Sound’s 2,608 students attend classes with fewer than 20 students.
 Health sciences students can major in Biochemistry & Molecular Biology, Bioethics, Biology, Exercise Science, Natural Science, Psychology, or Science, Technology & Society.
 The University also offers specialized graduate degree and the Schools of Occupational and Physical Therapy.

 Interested in earning a health sciences degree at a school elsewhere in the country?
 Check out all our featured Health & Medicine School Profiles to discover more options!